awestover/transformer-shortest-paths/blog.md

 We'll represent an $n$ vertex, $m$ edge unweighted, undirected graph as sequence of the endpoints of the $m$ edges, so $[a_1,b_1,a_2,b_2,\ldots,a_m,b_m]$ represents a graph with the edges $\{(a_i,b_i)\}$ where $a_i < b_i$ for $1 \leq i \leq m$.
 All sequences are padded to the same length using the padding token $0$.

 The full input to our model additionally includes the target vertex $t$ after the padding tokens.
 The label to an input is the length of the shortest path from $1$ to $t$.
-If no such path exists, we define the length to be $n+1$ which represents infinity.
+If no such path exists, we define the length to be $n$ which represents infinity.
 For example, the input $[1, 3, 3, 4, 2, 4, 2, 3, 0, 0, 0, 0, 3]$ has the label $2$.

 <div style="text-align:center">
 ![](img/finetune.svg)